shivannis/xandr-docs-public/xandr-docs/articles/curate/edit-seller-defaults.md

 # Microsoft Curate - Edit seller defaults

-You can set the eligibility and inventory trust for sellers in the Partner Center screen or in the My Settings for {Seller Name} section of the Partner Details page.
+You can set the eligibility and inventory trust for sellers in the **Partner Center** screen or in the **My Settings for {Seller Name}** section of the **Partner Details** page.

 > [!NOTE]
 > Inventory trust settings only apply to standard line item targeting.

 Sellers can see the settings you have set for them.
-Your defaultsettings will apply if you do not set custom settings for the seller.
+Your default settings will apply if you do not set custom settings for the seller.
 For more information on default settings, see [Set Seller Defaults](set-seller-defaults.md).

 While you can change your settings for the seller, you cannot change the seller's settings for you.
-You can change your settings for the seller in the Partner Center and in the My Settings for {Seller Name} section of the Partner Details page.
-You can view the seller's current settings for you in the {Seller Name} Settings for Me section of the Partner Details page.
+You can change your settings for the seller in the **Partner Center** screen and in the **My Settings for {Seller Name}** section of the **Partner Details** page.
+You can view the seller's current settings for you in the **{Seller Name} Settings for Me** section of the **Partner Details** page.

 **Get to Know Xandr Direct:**
 Xandr Direct is a group of 100+ sellers we have identified as mostly selling owned and operated inventory or selling through exclusive relationships with publishers.
 For more information, please see [Xandr Direct for Buyers](appnexus-direct-for-buyers.md) or contact [appnexusdirect@appnexus.com](mailto:appnexusdirect@appnexus.com) or your Xandr account manager.